Sri Lanka asks China for help with trade, investment and tourism

 China also holds some 10 per cent of Sri Lanka's external debt.

-In an interview with Reuters at Sri Lanka's Beijing embassy, Mr Kohona said Colombo wants China to ask its companies to buy more Sri Lankan black tea, sapphire, spices and garments and to make Chinese import rules more transparent and easier to navigate.
+In an interview with Reuters at Sri Lanka's Beijing embassy on Monday, Mr Kohona said Colombo wants China to ask its companies to buy more Sri Lankan black tea, sapphire, spices and garments and to make Chinese import rules more transparent and easier to navigate.

-He said Beijing could also help by pouring further investment into vast China-backed port projects in Colombo and Hambantota.

-Major Chinese investment plans had not materialised because of the Covid-19 pandemic, Mr Kohona said.
+He said Beijing could also help by pouring further investment into vast China-backed port projects in Colombo and Hambantota, adding that major Chinese investment plans had not materialised because of the Covid-19 pandemic.

-In addition, Sri Lanka would like to see more Chinese tourists, whose numbers fell from 265,000 in 2018 to almost zero after the 2019 suicide attacks and the pandemic.
+In addition, Sri Lanka would like to see more Chinese tourists, whose numbers fell from 265,000 in 2018 to almost zero after 2019's suicide attacks and the pandemic.

 Mr Kohona said new Sri Lankan President Ranil Wickremesinghe has plans to visit China to discuss cooperation on matters including trade, investment and tourism.